microsoft/vscode/.devcontainer/README.md

 3. Press <kbd>Ctrl/Cmd</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> and select **Codespaces: Create New Codespace**.

-4. Use default settings, select a plan, and then enter the repository URL `https://github.com/microsoft/vscode` (or a branch or PR URL) in the input box when prompted.
+4. Use default settings (which should include **Standard** 4 core, 8 GB RAM Codespace), select a plan, and then enter the repository URL `https://github.com/microsoft/vscode` (or a branch or PR URL) in the input box when prompted.

 5. After the container is running, open a web browser and go to [http://localhost:6080](http://localhost:6080) or use a [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) to connect to `localhost:5901` and enter `vscode` as the password.